Category: Information Technology

 Customers should use discretion when transmitting protected or private data.
 This will mitigate the risk of unauthorized access to protected or private data.
 When using Instant Message or Presence with remote systems customers, these remote systems may not support TLS security.
 Therefore, conversational data may not be sufficiently secured or encrypted.

-Customers are advised to use end-to-end secured services such as Webex Teams or UBbox to interact with external participants if transmitting protected or private data.
+Customers are advised to use end-to-end secured services such as UBbox to interact with external participants if transmitting protected or private data.

 Network and Communications Systems